-Rebuilding Together Montgomery County (RTMC), a member of the Rebuilding Together network, opened its doors in 1990 and, over the past 25 years, has worked to provide free critical home repairs, energy efficiency upgrades, and accessibility modifications for Montgomery County’s most vulnerable residents – seniors, veterans, persons with disabilities, and families with children, all living in low-income households.
-Our mission is to bring volunteers and communities together to improve the homes and lives of low-income homeowners so that every person has a safe and healthy home in which to live.
+Rebuilding Together Montgomery County (RTMC), a member of the Rebuilding Together network, opened its doors in 1990 and, over the past 25+ years, has worked to provide free critical home repairs, energy efficiency upgrades, and accessibility modifications for Montgomery County’s most vulnerable residents – seniors, veterans, persons with disabilities, and families with children, all living in low-income households.

 Our homeowner safety-net services are provided in collaboration with individual volunteers, skilled-trade professionals and large volunteer groups.
 Here’s how our process works: